Spring 2016 Recovery Yoga!

 To reach the SOS Victim Advocate on duty 24 hours/day call 302-831-2226.
 The Student Health Service staff member who answers will take a first name and phone number and the S.O.S.
 Victim Advocate will call you back within 10 minutes.

-You may also wish to learn more from your own computer.
-You are encouraged to explore this site, and also visit www.udel.edu/sexualassault to learn more about UD's Policy, victim options, and answers to frequently asked questions.
+You may wish to learn more online.
+You are encouraged to explore this site, and also visit www.udel.edu/gbv to learn more about UD's Policy, victim options, and answers to frequently asked questions.

 209 Smith Hall

 Talking about sex can be scary.
 Find out how your peers ask for sex in this fun, interactive exercise.
 Learn more about verbal, and non-verbal indicators your partner may use to indicate consent or not-consent, and learn some new sexy ways to ask!
 Presented by Sexual Offense Support (S.O.S.) and sponsored by the Sexual Assault Prevention & Education Committee.

 Trabant Student Center, MPRs

 Must have student ID or sign in, security screening at entrance.
 Sponsored by the UD St. Patrick's Day Planning Committee.
 Call 831-3457 for information.